Michael Young, Catering and Events Coordinator

 Dave Snyder Chef Spotlight

-Following graduation from the New England Culinary Institute in Vermont, he moved to New York City, gaining experience and sharpening his skills at The Essex House, Zoe, Union Square Café, and The Mark—serving under top chefs who prided themselves on training the next generation.
+Following graduation from the New England Culinary Institute in Vermont, chef Dave Snyder moved to New York City, gaining experience and sharpening his skills at The Essex House, Zoe, Union Square Café, and The Mark—serving under top chefs who prided themselves on training the next generation.

 Heading south, Dave became executive chef at Azalea in Atlanta before moving to St. Simons Island, Georgia, as chef at J Mac’s.
-In 2000, he opened Halyards on St. Simons, opened Tramici in 2006, and most recently introduced the island to Latin street fare at La Plancha to celebrate his Colombian heritage.
+In 2000, he opened Halyards on St. Simons.
+He followed his first venture by opening Tramici in 2006, and most recently introduced the island to Latin street fare at La Plancha to celebrate his Colombian heritage.
 Today, along with Halyards Catering and Hook & Knife Charters, Dave’s three restaurants comprise Halyard Restaurant Group.

-These restaurants, perennially ranked the island’s and region’s most popular, enable Dave to share his love of hospitality, food, and how the two intertwine to create memorable culinary experiences.
+These restaurants, perennially ranked as the island’s and region’s most popular, enable Dave to share his love of hospitality and food, and how the two intertwine to create memorable culinary experiences.
 His monthly cooking classes further communicate his passion—how great food enhances life.

 The Georgia Restaurant Association named Dave a finalist for Restaurateur of the Year in 2012 and selected him as one of four chefs to represent the GRA’s Georgia Grown program in 2013.
 In 2014, Dave was selected to serve on the Board of Directors for the Georgia Restaurant Association.
 Halyards and Tramici were named 2014 Businesses of the Year by the Brunswick and Golden Isles Chamber of Commerce.

-Deeply devoted to community service, Dave serves on the Board of Directors for the Chamber of Commerce, Coastal Symphony of Georgia, The Boys and Girls Club of Southeast Georgia, and Hospice of the Golden Isles.
-Dave is a founding board member of the St. Simons Food & Spirits Festival, benefiting Hospice of the Golden Isles.
-He also serves on the Culinary Board for the College of Coastal Georgia and is an active supporter of local numerous area organizations including The St. Simons Land Trust, Cystic Fibrosis Foundation, and The Humane Society of South Coastal Georgia.
+Deeply devoted to community service, Dave serves on the boards of multiple organizations, including the Coastal Symphony of Georgia, The Boys and Girls Club of Southeast Georgia, Hospice of the Golden Isles, Georgia Grown Trail 17, the Golden Isles Convention and Visitors Bureau, the Georgia Tourism Foundation, and the Culinary Board for the College of Coastal Georgia.
+He is also an active supporter of local numerous area organizations including The St. Simons Land Trust, Cystic Fibrosis Foundation, and The Humane Society of South Coastal Georgia.
 He is additionally involved in events and fundraisers at local schools where he hopes to inspire the next generation of chefs and restaurant leaders.

 ADAM JONES CHEF SPOTLIGHT